37-Page Lincoln’s Thanksgiving Speech Analysis & Copywork

 Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
 See my disclosure for more info.

-We’ve all experienced the enduring power of words, something that someone says that stays with us for a lifetime.
-History is also full of such speeches that have endured.
-Help your students analyze President Lincoln’s Thanksgiving Proclamation and understand why it has endured with this FREE Historical Speech Analysis & Copywork: Thanksgiving unit.
+Help your students analyze President Lincoln’s Thanksgiving Proclamation and understand why it has endured with this FREE Lincoln’s Thanksgiving Speech Analysis & Copywork unit.

 Analyzing literature or historical speeches can seem intimidating, but this FREE Historical Speech Analysis & Copywork: Thanksgiving unit breaks down the steps to analyzing an historical speech and guides students to look at: